 don't have the plugin yet? install it then click "run inline in claude" again.

-Step 1: Capture the decision in one sentence.
+step 1: capture the decision in one sentence

 "I'll help you draft an ADR.
 In one sentence, what is the architectural decision being made?
 Phrase it as 'Use X for Y' or 'Adopt X to do Y'."

-Step 2: Confirm the ADR type.
+step 2: confirm the ADR type

 |---|---|

-| What system, service, or component does this affect? | Sets the blast radius and intended audience. |
+| what system, service, or component does this affect? | sets the blast radius and audience |

-| What problem is forcing the decision now? | Anchors the Context section and prevents post-hoc rationalization. |
+| what problem is forcing the decision now? | anchors the Context section |

-| What constraints or forces must any option satisfy? | Becomes the Decision Drivers; must be testable or measurable. |
+| what constraints or forces must any option satisfy? | becomes the Decision Drivers |

-| Which options are on the table? (need ≥ 2) | Avoids a fake "decision" with only one option. |
+| which options are on the table? (need ≥ 2) | avoids a one-option "decision" |

-| Which option is being recommended or chosen? | Anchors the Decision Outcome section. |
+| which option is being recommended or chosen? | anchors the Decision Outcome |

-"An ADR needs at least one real alternative, even if it's 'do nothing' or 'keep the current approach'.
+"An ADR needs at least one real alternative , even if it's 'do nothing' or 'keep the current approach'.
 What was the second-best option you considered before landing on this one?"

-Step 5: Draft each section in order.
+step 5: draft each section in order

 "Does this section look right, or would you like to adjust anything before I continue?"